-Taxi insurance is a form of insurance designed to protect you financially while carrying your passengers from A to B. There are 3 different types, discussed here, and a few additional business insurances to be aware of if you’re either self-employed or running your own taxi company, discussed here.
+Taxi insurance is a form of insurance designed to protect you financially while carrying your passengers from A to B. There are 3 different types of taxi vehicle cover, discussed here, and a few additional business insurances to be aware of if you’re either self-employed or running your own taxi company, discussed here.

 Whether you’re running a taxi business, working for one or driving self-employed, you still need to make sure your vehicle(s) is appropriately covered.
 The three levels of vehicle insurance you may be used to when insuring your personal vehicle also apply to taxis, and these are as follows:

 |Taxi Insurance Types||Third Party Only||Third Party, Fire and Theft||Comprehensive|